 It's important that we learn from our history, that we recall the "big picture".
 But, how often to we ever pause to think about the humanity of service; the individual people that embody the value of service that we so admire?
 That's what this show will be all about.

-Come to The Carleton on July the 29th for some real inspiration.
+Come to the RA Park Officers' Mess on November the 11th for some real inspiration.
 You'll wish every day was a momondays.